 A research paper is due the last week of the term.
-The topic for your paper is due the 3rd week of the term.
+The topic for your paper is due during the first few weeks of the term.
 Both are to be submitted to the drop box just like homework assignments.

 Quizzes: